 Hume and Hovell passed through the Yackandandah valleys in 1824 not long before the area was first settled in 1837.
 After the discovery of gold in 1852 along the Yackandandah Creek, the town flourished.
 In 1856 the township was surveyed, land sales began, and substantial buildings were constructed.
 Today the town retains a wealth of Victorian architecture and picturesque tree lined streets.
 Heritage Victoria and the National Trust list many of the buildings and trees.
 In and around Yackandandah there are many walks and scenic drives.
 The hit movie Strange Bedfellows starring Paul Hogan and Michael Caton was filmed in Yackandandah in 2003.

 Tangambalanga, Aboriginal for ‘white clawed lobster’, is situated on Indigo Shire's boundary to the northeast and is 21km from Wodonga.
 Tangambalanga is the base for a major manufacturer that provides employment to over 120 people.

 The historic hamlet of Stanley sits in the foothills of the Victorian Alps, just 8km from Beechworth.
-A diverse range of flora, fauna and fine local produce abounds: delicious berries and cherries in high summer, crisp apples and juice, walnuts and chestnuts through the autumn beautiful gardens and scenic drives – a joy in every season.
+A diverse range of flora, fauna and fine local produce abounds: delicious berries and cherries in high summer, crisp apples and juice, walnuts and chestnuts through the autumn.
+With beautiful gardens and scenic drives, it is a joy in every season.